ansible/receptor/docs/source/developer_guide.rst

         return nil
     }

-This gets a new TCP dialer object and passes it to the netceptor AddBackend method, so that it can be processed further.
-AddBackend will start proper Go routines that periodically dial the address defined in the TCP dialer structure, which will lead to a proper TCP connection to another receptor node.
+This gets a new TCP dialer object and passes it to the netceptor ``AddBackend`` method, so that it can be processed further.
+``AddBackend`` will start proper Go routines that periodically dial the address defined in the TCP dialer structure, which will lead to a proper TCP connection to another Receptor node.

-In general, when studying how the start up process works in receptor, take a look at the Init, Prepare, and Run methods throughout the code, as these are the entry points to running those specific components of receptor.
+In general, when studying how the start up process works in Receptor, take a look at the ``Init``, ``Prepare``, and ``Run`` methods throughout the code, as these are the entry points to running those specific components of Receptor.

 ^^^^
 Ping
 ^^^^

-Studying how pings work in receptor will provide a useful glimpse into the internal workings of netceptor -- the main component of receptor that handles connections and data traffic over the mesh.
+Studying how pings work in Receptor will provide a useful glimpse into the internal workings of netceptor -- the main component of Receptor that handles connections and data traffic over the mesh.

 ``receptorctl --socket /tmp/foo.sock ping bar``